|

 I'm somewhat new to IF and was wondering if Easter Eggs are ever hidden in these games as they are in others?
 If so, which games have them?
 If there a lot of them, then which ones are the "best"?

-This is version 9 of this page, edited by David Welbourn on 24 December 2020 at 1:57pm. - View Update History - Edit This Page - Add a News Item
+This is version 12 of this page, edited by Cerfeuil on 4 October 2023 at 3:23am. - View Update History - Edit This Page - Add a News Item - Delete This Page